sandialabs/slycat/docs/GET-Model-Arrayset-Metadata.rst

   :param mid: Unique model identifier.
   :type mid: string

-  :param name: Arrayset artifact name.
+  :param aid: Arrayset artifact id.
-  :type name: string
+  :type aid: string

   :query arrays: Optional, retrieve array metadata for a set of arrays specified in :ref:`hyperchunks` format.
 Note that only the array part of the hyperchunk is used in this case - attributes and hyperslices, if provided, are ignored.
   :query statistics: Optional, retrive statistics for a set of array attributes specified in :ref:`hyperchunks` format.
 Note that only the array and attribute parts of the hyperchunk is used in this case - hyperslices, if provided, are ignored.